mackinnonj/postit--new-/README.md

 Make sure to add the .env file in root directory.
 It's content should contain a code you get from railway.
-Access the database click "Connect" and under "Available" Variables there will be "Database_URL"
+Access the database click "Connect" and under "Available" Variables there will be "Database_URL".
+The .env file states:

 # Environment variables declared in this file are automatically made available to Prisma.
 # See the documentation for more detail: https://pris.ly/d/prisma-schema#accessing-environment-variables-from-the-schema